rubensworks/article-ldtraversal-security-short/content/threats.md

 #### Unauthorized Statements

-A consequence of the [open world assumption](cite:cites owa) where anyone can say anything about anything, is that both valid and invalid (and possibly malicious) things can be said.
+A consequence of the [open world assumption](cite:cites owa) where anyone can say anything about anything, is that **both valid and invalid (and possibly malicious) things can be said**.
-When a query engine is traversing over the Web, it is therefore possible that it can encounter information negatively impacts the query results.
+When a query engine is traversing over the Web, it is therefore possible that it can encounter information **impacts the query results in an undesired manner**.
 This information could be [_untrusted_](cite:cites guidedlinktraversal), _contradicting_, or _incorrect_.

 Given our use case, Carol could for instance decide to add one additional triple to her profile,